bpoulin7/Final-Project-Dawn-of-Civilization/proposal.md

 ## Nice-to-Have

  - map scope including some or all of Egypt, Anatolia, Bactria, and/or India
-   - if the Mediterranean is included, boat travel?
+   - if the Mediterranean is included, maybe boat travel?
- - a minimap that updates with the player's location
+ - minimap updates with the player's location
- - a dynamic environment:
+ - dynamic environment:
    - empires sometimes form/break alliances/rivalries
    - cities sometimes change hands (perhaps when conquered by the player?)
    - empires' rulers sometimes change (basically just cosmetic)
- - a trading mechanic
+ - trading mechanic

 ## Similar Programs

 ## Target User

+Intended for fans of ancient history, grand strategy games, and role-playing games.